NM-TAFE/civ-ipriot-in-class-demos/week13/lesson.md

         oopsy

     def speak(self):
+        this_cant_possibly_work()
         self.speak()
         return f"{self.name} with {self.coat} Moos"
 ```

 Do you think this code will run?
-Write down everything that's wrong with it (there are at least seven serious errors)
+Write down everything that's wrong with it (find at least six serious problems)

 Write down every error you found: